Using Agent-to-Agent

 Agents can delegate personal tasks to Chalie:

-- “Add milk, bread, and eggs to Dylan’s shopping list.”
+- “Add milk, bread, and eggs to the shopping list.”

 - “What’s the weather forecast for this weekend?
-Dylan mentioned wanting to go hiking.”
+The user mentioned wanting to go hiking.”

-- “Check if Dylan has any unread emails from his accountant.”
+- “Check if there are any unread emails from the accountant.”

 What Chalie can access